google/codeworld/web/help/GuideUnit3.md

       | otherwise = translated(rotated(rocket, -45), 2 * t - 21, 2 * t - 22)

     rocket = solidRectangle(1, 4)

-Instead of the equal sign and a right-hand side, this function has a number of cases.
-Each case has a vertical line, the condition, an equal sign, and the definition that applies *only* if that condition is true.
-The function always chooses the first case which matches the condition.
-The last case, labeled as `otherwise`, applies when none of the earlier cases match.

 #### The multi-step animation pattern ####